DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 We also have a strategy around channels.
 And here, we're talking about building on and optimizing our relationships with leadership companies like Henry Schein and Patterson.
 You look at their footprints and their footprints with the dentists.
 They really do have amazing relationships and very strong footprints.
 And so we're looking to take those relationships to a whole another level.
 I'd also say part of our growth strategy focuses on the DSO market.
 And here, we intend to take an enterprise approach, treat this market segment discreetly and treat them like a true national account, bringing a one company enterprise approach to that market.

 And the last area, John, which I know you've followed the Catamaran story, so you know this is part of the playbook, will be M&A. And here, our strategy will be all around buying growth, both buying earnings growth and revenue growth over time.
 We'll add to the strategic footprint as required and these will be accretive acquisitions.
 Those are the kind I like.
 I would say that from an M&A standpoint, we're not really missing anything, so we'll be opportunistic.
-And I wouldn't expect this to be moving into the M&A space in the near-term.
+And I wouldn't expect us to be moving into the M&A space in the near term.
 But this will be something in 2018 that we'll be taking a hard look at.
 Hopefully that answers your question.

 Operator